CallinCeriani/blast2tree/README.md

 ### Disclaimer
 Those markers which have been reconstructed and meet the minimum length for comparison are often skewed to that of the reference marker from which they are reconstructed.

+## How to uninstall
+conda remove -n Blast2Tree --all edit ~/.bashrc and remove set path